-The capacity of dissipating energy of an impact is the main characteristic of a protector.
+The capacity of dissipating impact energy is the main characteristic of a protector.
 The higher its capacity to absorb and dissipate impact forces, the lower the force transmitted to the rider and, therefore, the impact perception.
 The level of safety of a protector increases with its capacity of dispersion.

 A light protector can be more comfortable and worn longer, lowering strain while riding.
 Also in this case, this is an extremely important factor for safety: a less tired rider, freer to move, will be readier to react to dangerous situations on the way.

 Fit and integration with the jacket or suit are important features that allow greater freedom of movement and the reduction of bulkiness as much as possible.
 Making sure that the back protector best adapts to your gear is crucial to ensure spontaneous gestures on the bike and less hassle.